Handball: Duration

 If a decision must be reached in a particular match (e.g., in a tournament) and it ends in a draw after regular time, there are at maximum two overtimes, each consisting of two straight 5-minute periods with a one-minute break in between.
-Should these not decide the game either, the winning team is determined in a penalty shootout (best-of-five rounds; if still tied, extra rounds are added until one team wins).
+If these does not decide the game either, then the winning team is determined in a penalty shootout (best-of-five rounds; if still tied, extra rounds are added until one team wins).

 The referees may call timeout according to their sole discretion; typical reasons are injuries, suspensions, or court cleaning.
 Penalty throws should trigger a timeout only for lengthy delays, such as a change of the goalkeeper.

 Since 2012, teams can call 3 team timeouts per game (up to two per half), which last one minute each.
 This right may only be invoked by the team in possession of the ball.
 Team representatives must show a green card marked with a black T on the timekeeper's desk.
-The timekeeper then immediately interrupts the game by sounding an acoustic signal to stop the clock.
+The timekeeper then immediately interrupts the game by sounding the buzzer to stop the clock.
 Before 2012, teams were allowed only one timeout per half.
 For the purpose of calling timeouts, overtime and shootouts are extensions of the second half.

 Referees

 A handball match is adjudicated by two equal referees.
 Some national bodies allow games with only a single referee in special cases like illness on short notice.
 Should the referees disagree on any occasion, a decision is made on mutual agreement during a short timeout; or, in case of punishments, the more severe of the two comes into effect.
 The referees are obliged to make their decisions "on the basis of their observations of facts".
 Their judgements are final and can be appealed against only if not in compliance with the rules.
+Officials can look to TV replays, as needed.

 The referees position themselves in such a way that the team players are confined between them.
 They stand diagonally aligned so that each can observe one side line.
 Depending on their positions, one is called court referee and the other goal referee.
 These positions automatically switch on ball turnover.
 They physically exchange their positions approximately every 10 minutes (long exchange), and change sides every five minutes (short exchange).

 The IHF defines 18 hand signals for quick visual communication with players and officials.
 The signal for warning is accompanied by a yellow card.
 A disqualification for the game is indicated by a red card, followed by a blue card if the disqualification will be accompanied by a report.
 The referees also use whistle blows to indicate infractions or to restart the play.

 The referees are supported by a scorekeeper and a timekeeper who attend to formal things such as keeping track of goals and suspensions, or starting and stopping the clock, respectively.
 They also keep an eye on the benches and notify the referees on substitution errors.
 Their desk is located between the two substitution areas.